James Krause (footballer)

 James Krause (born 9 January 1987) is a former professional footballer.
-He is a first team coach analyst for EFL Championship club Norwich City.
+He is a first team coach analyst for EFL League One club Huddersfield Town.

 Playing career

 Krause, a defender, began his career with Ipswich Town and has represented England at under-17 level.

 Krause signed a two-month loan deal with Carlisle United on 21 November 2006 with a view to a permanent deal.
 On 11 January 2007 his loan deal was extended to the end of the 2006–07 season, but returned to Ipswich on 3 May 2007 after playing only 3 first team League games.

 Krause was released by Ipswich in May 2007 and subsequently joined Rushden & Diamonds, but was released in August 2007 and joined Crawley Town.

 Analyst career

 In July 2023, Krause joined League One side Oxford United as first-team coach analyst following eight years with Arsenal.
 In November 2023, he followed manager Liam Manning to Championship side Bristol City.